BrandSafwayTauber2022/boilerplate/README.md

 ### 4. Create empty GitHub repository for new project and copy URL
 Click the green "New repository" button in the image below and follow on screen prompts.

 ![image](https://user-images.githubusercontent.com/49216284/179423914-4f6c2941-24ba-40b4-a9a4-79175ffe6770.png)

 Copy the HTTPS url in "Quick setup".
 This HTTPS url will placed in lieu of  <code>[GITHUB_REPO_HTTPS_URL]</code>  in the next step.
-DO NOT execute any of the other commands seen in the image below
+DO NOT execute any of the other commands seen in the image below.

 ![new_repository](https://user-images.githubusercontent.com/49216284/179423775-92d3c696-1c9f-42d5-9497-014ab85953b5.png)